shawntabrizi/rust-and-polkadot-workshop/rust-state-machine/31/solution/README.md

-# Add PoE Extrinsics to Blocks
+# Integrate PoE Into Your Runtime

 You can find the solution to the previous step here.